This page may contain affiliate links. Please read our Advertiser Disclosure for more info.

 How to Research Your Next Credit Card

 As I discuss in my book, used responsibly, credit cards can be a great tool.
 Credit cards are not evil.
 I am not an advocate for credit cards, and honestly, if you can live a cash-only lifestyle, I highly recommend you do.
 If you cannot, then the best practice and my recommendation to you is to pay your credit card(s) off in full each month.

 Now that we’ve gotten the responsible cash lifestyle disclosure out of the way.
-I believe you only need to actively use one and no more than three cards.
-I say “actively use,” because I don’t close credit cards (I cut up whatever cards I’m not using).
-There are mixed opinions on this but there is a consensus that a high credit utilization rate has a negative impact on your credit score.
+I believe you only need one and no more than three credit cards.
+I don’t close credit cards (I cut up whatever cards I’m not using).
+There are mixed opinions on how many cards you need but there is a consensus that a high credit utilization rate has a negative impact on your credit score.

 In my experience, the most dependable credit card is my Chase Freedom Visa Card.
 I’ve been a cardmember since 2008.
 Since I’ve kept my Chase account in good standing for over a decade my limit is $20,000 and my interest rate is around 12 percent.
 I rely on Chase Freedom because it works when I need it.

-If you’re in the market for a new card, you can use my referral code to see if Chase Freedom.
-Earn $150 bonus with Chase Freedom.
-I can be rewarded too if you apply and are approved for the card.
+If you’re in the market for a new card, you can use my referral code to see if Chase Freedom is right for you.
 Click here to learn more with no obligation to sign-up.

-There may also be a better credit card for you!
-I’m a huge fan of doing your own research versus randomly accepting solicitations for “pre-approved” credit cards.
-You can do your own independent credit card research to find the best fit.
-I receive no referral or affiliate income from the following great resources: CreditCards.com or NerdWallet.com.
+There may be a better credit card for you!
+I’m a proponent of doing your own research versus randomly accepting solicitations for “pre-approved” credit cards.
+For more information, I recommend (and receive no referral or affiliate income) the following two great resources: CreditCards.com or NerdWallet.com.